Steam Deck screensaver DIY

 # Save and exit nano by pressing CTRL+X -> Y to confirm save -> ENTER to save to .bashrc.

+Close and relaunch Konsole to refresh.
 I prefer the long version because it keeps the .bashrc file tidy, but they are homologous.